Scrapers selectively respect robots.txt directives: evidence from a large-scale empirical study: Our dataset for analyzing compliance at scale

 \para{High-level statistics.} Table~\ref{tab:sites_bots} gives an overview of our dataset, distinguishing between two subsets of data: data associated with any user agent (including generic ones), and data associated with known user agents with defined bot purposes.
 As the table shows, our dataset contains thousands of unique IP addresses and user agents, but only a handful are associated with known user agents.
 We define ``known bots'' as those with self-declared user agents that match either a user agent string format from our Github dataset using regular expression pattern matching, or one recorded by Dark Visitors.
 The low number of known bots relative to the total unique user agents in our dataset presages the difficulty of determining bot compliance with \rbts, since many operate anonymously or with generic user agents.

 \para{Most active bots.} Now, we focus specifically on known bots, e.g. bots with self-declared user agents that are well-documented by several web sources.
 Table~\ref{tab:top_botnames} gives details about the behavior of the 20 most active bots (as measured by number of web accesses) seen in our dataset.
 Together, these $20$ bots make up over $40\%$ of the observed web traffic.
 YisouSpider and AppleBot dominate, collectively driving $30\%$ of all traffic and scraping over $8$ GB of data during the 40 day period.
-YisouSpider is associated with the Chinese search engine Yisou and appears to be used to index web pages~\cite{yisouspider}.
+YisouSpider is associated with the Chinese search engine Yisou and appears to be used to index web pages~\cite{yisouspider}, specifically focusing on educational and job related webpages ~\cite{darkvisitors}.
+We found that the vast majority of the YisouSpider's accesses were to our institution's people directory.
 AppleBot is a generic bot associated with Apple and is ``used by Apple to index search results that allow the Siri AI Assistant to answer user questions''~\cite{applebot}.

 We also investigate which categories of bots most frequently visit our sites, using the categories defined by Dark Visitors (see \S\ref{sec:data_prep}).
 Figure~\ref{fig:hist_bots} plots the relative frequency of different types of known bots in our dataset, separated into the categories defined by Dark Visitors.
 Search-related bots, either for traditional or AI-powered search, are the most frequent visitors, followed by AI data scrapers.
 Headless browsers, a category assigned to entities observed running a browser without a GUI, come in forth.
 This category is mostly composed of likely scraper bots that do not identify themselves with a known user agent string.
 Bots used for other applications, like SEO and archivers, are less common.